mohamedchennouf/DSLArdinoML/embeddeds/groovy/README.md

 initial "off"

-from "on" to "off" when "button" becomes "high" from "off" to "on" when "button" becomes "high"
+from "on" to "off" when "button" becomes "high" and when "button2" becomes "high" from "off" to "on" when "button" becomes "high"

 export "Switch!"